ubcxzhang/Stock-Price-Prediction/README.md

     ├── rda
     │ 	 ├── date.rda		        # a file that records the trading dates
-    │ 	 ├── mkt_cap.csv		    # a file that records the maket capitalization for all 30 stocks
-    │ 	 └── dj30.csv		        # a dataset to reproduce Dow Jones 30 index graph in the paper
+    │ 	 ├── mkt_cap.csv		    # a file that records the maket capitalization for all 30 stocks (From Yahoo Finance) │ 	 └── dj30.csv		        # a dataset to reproduce Dow Jones 30 index graph in the paper (From Yahoo Finance)
 </details>
 <details><summary>sh</summary>